gawydion/selenium-webdriver-jest-testauto/README.md

 (Note: password is encoded in base64.
 In real life scenarios cretentials could be stored in env variables and *env-config.json* would be in *.gitignore*)

 ### Chrome driver
-This projext implements Chromedriver only for the sake of simplicity.
-Driver is generated before test execution in *index.js* file.
+The project implements Chromedriver only for the sake of simplicity.
+A driver is generated before test execution in *index.js* file.
 A method which returns the driver is defined in *./utils/drivers.js*

  [Chrome options](https://peter.sh/experiments/chromium-command-line-switches/) used:
 * ('--disable-gpu') - smaller load on the GPU
 * ("--start-maximized")

 (Note: starting maximized made the test easier.
-In real life scenario mobile / smaller screens view must be tested as well.
-On smaller screens top menu hides behind hamburger button.)
+In real life scenario a mobile / smaller screens view must be tested as well.
+On smaller screens top menu hides behind the hamburger button.)

 ### Page object pattern

-This project follows page object pattern which is implemented by creating:
+The project follows a page object pattern which is implemented creation of:
 * parent class Page (*./pages/page.js*)
 * child classes of Page (ex. *./pages/loginPage.js*)

 Each page object has a set of selectors and methods which are applicable to that page only.

-(Note: masthead / top menu could be a seperate object which does not inherit from Page)
+(Note: a masthead / top menu could be a seperate object which does not inherit from Page)

 ### Test scenario